Shruti1suman/Leafy-bills/README.md

 features:
 Automate Billing: The application should automate the process of generating bills for customers purchasing plants from our store.
 Ease of Use: The software should be user-friendly, allowing our staff to input customer information and purchased items easily.
+Save and Print: Enable the option to save bills for records and print them for customers